 In this section, we present CHOMP, a new trajectory optimization procedure based on covariant gradient descent.
 An important theme throughout this exposition is the proper use of geometrical relations, particularly as they apply to inner products.
 This is a particularly important idea in differential geometry [8].
 These considerations appear in three primary locations within our technique.
-First, we find that in order to encourage smoothness we must measure the size of an update to our hypothesis in terms of the amount of a particular dynamical quantity (such as total velocity or total acceleration) it adds to the trajectory.
+First, we find that in order to encourage smoothness we need measure the size of an update to our hypothesis in terms of the amount of dynamical quantity (such as total velocity or total acceleration) it adds to the trajectory.
 Second, measurements of obstacle costs should be taken in the workspace so as to correctly account for the geometrical relationship between the robot and the surrounding environment.
 And finally, the same geometrical considerations used to update a trajectory should be used when correcting any joint limit violations that may occur.
 Sections II-A, II-D, and II-F detail each of these points in turn.

-A. Covariant gradient descent
+A. Covariant Gradient Descent

-Formally, our goal is to find a smooth, collision-free, trajectory through the configuration space $\mathbb{R}^m$ between two prespecified end points $q{\text{init}}$ , $q{\text{goal}} \in \mathbb{R}^m$ .
-In practice, we discretize our trajectory into a set of n waypoints $q_1, \ldots, q_n$ (excluding the end points) and compute dynamical quantities such as velocity and acceleration via finite differencing.
+Formally, our goal is to find a smooth, collision-free, trajectory through the configuration space \mathbb{R}^m between two prespecified end points q{init} , $q{\text{goal}} \in \mathbb{R}^m$.
+In practice, we discretize our trajectory into a set of n waypoints q_1, \ldots, q_n (excluding the end points) and compute dynamical quantities via finite differencing.
 We focus presently on finite-dimensional optimization, although we will return to the continuous trajectory setting in section II-D. Section II-E, discusses the relationship between these settings.

-We model the cost of a trajectory using two terms: an obstacle term $f{obs}$ , which measures the cost of being near obstacles; and a prior term $f{prior}$ , which measures dynamical quantities of the robot such as smoothness and acceleration.
-We generally assume that $f{prior}$ is independent of the environment.
+We model the cost of a trajectory using two terms: an obstacle term f{obs} , which measures the cost of being near obstacles; and a prior term f{prior} , which measures dynamical quantities of the robot such as smoothness and acceleration.
+We generally assume that f{prior} is independent of the environment.
 Our objective can, therefore, be written